Sea Urchin Hatchery

 How do you raise a sea urchin?

-1. Once a month, divers collect approximately 20 wild adult urchins from various locations across Oahu’s south shore.
-Once collected, they are returned to Anuenue Fisheries Research Center where staff eagerly await their arrival.
+1. Once a month, divers collect approximately 20 wild adult urchins from various locations across the south shore of Oʻahu.
+Once collected, they are returned to Ānuenue Fisheries Research Center where staff eagerly await their arrival.
 Staff then gently agitate the urchins to get them to spawn and release their gametes into plastic containers.

 2. Once the gametes are collected, they are combined together and placed into large cylinder tanks.
 Because the urchin larvae are free-swimming, they must constantly be suspended in the water column.
 The larvae will live in these tanks eating to their hearts content on phytoplankton, and go through a variety of growth stages that take approximately three weeks.